logo for volleyballadvisors.com

 • etc. etc.

-Keep It Simple!
+Keep the Volleyball Drills Simple!
 Do Not Combine Too Many Skills Together

-Notice the most complex levels in the previous hitting drill are not for the beginning volleyball players.
-Only highly skilled players are able to perform those volleyball drills effectively.
+Notice that the most complex levels i.e. in the previous hitting drill are not for the beginning volleyball players.
+Only highly skilled players are able to perform the more complex drills effectively.

-For example, there is no sense to practice hitting by combining it with passing and setting, if a good set rarely reaches the hitter.
-It could be more beneficial learning to hit from the coaches' toss or set and get several repetitions for the hitter.
+For example, there is no sense to practice hitting by combining it with serving, passing and setting, if a good set rarely reaches the hitter.
+It could be more beneficial to toss the ball to the setter, so we get more quality repetitions for the hitter.

 Breaking down skills and drills helps coaches to focus on the aspect they want to work on.
 Keep it simple!!